-As you can see, even on the highest speed a typical ceiling fan uses less than 1/2 amp of current.
-That’s a far less than you might expect.
-In fact that’s a tiny fraction of what electrical devices like heaters use (they often use 10-20 amps or more!).
+As you can see, even on the highest speed a typical ceiling fan uses less than 1 amp of current.
+That’s a lot less than you might expect!
+(Note: This table shows the fan used with the light bulbs turned off)

-Note that these are approximate numbers but your fan should have similar numbers.
-Even if the voltage to your ceiling is a bit less than 120V AC, the results will still be very close.
+These are rough numbers but most typical ceiling fans should be very close too.
+Even if the voltage to your ceiling is a bit less than 120V AC, the results will still be in the ballpark as well.

 Ceiling fan vs AC comparison

 As it turns out, ceiling fans use a tiny fraction of the electricity that air conditioners (AC units) use.
 I measured the power draw of both to create an honest, accurate graph comparing the two so you can know what to expect.

 Air conditioning (AC) units use a lot more power than a ceiling fan.

 Why?
 It’s because while electric fans only need enough power to turn the motor that spins the blades, air conditioners need a lot of electrical power to drive an electrically powered compressor in addition to an electrical fan inside.

 In order to compare the two, I measured the power draw in Watts of both.
 For the air conditioner’s power use numbers, I measured the power draw of a standard in-window small room air conditioner just like you might buy for your home.